Sliplining: Limitations

 The new pipe will generally have a significantly reduced cross sectional area because of the size difference between the inside diameter of the existing pipe and the outside diameter of the new pipe, as well as the wall thickness of the new pipe.
 Sewer laterals must be reconnected via excavation.
 Laterals can be welded to liner without excavation if man entry size pipe.
 Installation usually requires excavation at the insertion and receiving pits.
 Continuous sliplining generally requires bypassing the existing flow.
 Storm culverts are often installed without bypass pumping.

-If the HDPE pipe has been butt welded, the external bead must be removed from the pipe, which is done with an 'external de-beader' tool.
-This provides a smooth exterior on the HDPE pipe, allowing it to pass through the existing pipe easily.
+If the HDPE pipe has been butt welded, the external bead can be removed from the pipe, which is done with an 'external de-beader' tool.
+This provides a smooth exterior on the HDPE pipe, allowing it to pass through the existing pipe more easily.
 Because the weld bead does not contribute any strength to the butt-welded join, removing it is no detriment to the strength or pressure rating of the pipeline.
+Some pipeline owners may prefer to leave the bead in place as it often does not affect the installation.
+The bead may be ground down or stripped off as a HDPE carrier pipe is pulled through its host pipe.